Stealthyunic0rn/Forensics/Writeup/Zapftis.md

         CHECKPOINT         : 0x0
         WAIT_HINT          : 0x0

-With all this information on the process I decided to turn the process into executable so I can take the hash and check it in virus total.
+With all this information on the process, I decided to turn the process into executable, so I can take the hash and check it in virus total.
 However, nothing came up in virus total.
-So I checked one of the children processes of PID 1956 which is *cmd.exe PID 544*.
+So I checked one of the children processes of PID 1956, which is *cmd.exe PID 544*.
 I got a hit on this hash which turns out to be a Trojan.

         8f000380134d51f34c0f1b075812cdd2  executable.228.exe
         6cee14703054e226e87a963372f767aa  executable.544.exe